Ralph Eichler

-Ralph Eichler (born March 23, 1950) is a politician in Manitoba, Canada.
-He is a member of Manitoba legislature for the riding of Lakeside.
+Ralph Eichler (born March 23, 1950) is a retired Canadian politician.
+From 2003 until 2023, he was the member of Legislative Assembly of Manitoba for the riding of Lakeside.

+Early life and career

-Before entering politics, Eichler served for eight years as the administrator of the Interlake School Division.
+Before entering provincial politics, Eichler served for eight years as the administrator of the Interlake School Division.
 He also owned and operated Prairie Farm Ranch Supply, an exporter of livestock handling equipment.
 In the latter capacity, he oversaw the invention of a device known as "The Stockdoctor", now used internationally.
-Eichler has also served as a director on the Prairie Implements Manufacturers Association and the Teulon Golf and Country Club, as well as serving as President of the Interlake Riding Club.
+Eichler has also served as a director of the Prairie Implements Manufacturers Association and the Teulon Golf and Country Club, as well as serving as president of the Interlake Riding Club.

+Political career

-In the Manitoba election of 2003, Eichler was elected to the Manitoba legislature as a Progressive Conservative, defeating New Democrat Robert Marshall by 4102 votes to 3012.
+In the 2003 Manitoba general election, Eichler was elected to the Manitoba legislature as a Progressive Conservative, defeating New Democrat Robert Marshall by 4,102 votes to 3,012.
 He was only the third person to hold the riding in 81 years.
-The seat had previously been held by Harry Enns for 34 years, and before that by Douglas Campbell for 47.
+For the first 47 years after the creation of the district, Douglas Lloyd Campbell had represented it, and following Campbell's retirement, Harry Enns represented it for 34 years.
+Eichler himself was nominated and elected following Enns' retirement.

-The 2003 election was won by the New Democrats, and Eichler sat in opposition until 2016.
+The NDP government was re-elected in 2003, and Eichler sat in opposition until 2016.

 He was re-elected in the 2007, 2011, and 2016 provincial elections.

 On May 3, 2016, after the new Progressive Conservative government under the leadership of Brian Pallister was sworn in, Eichler was appointed to the Executive Council of Manitoba as Minister of Agriculture.

 He was re-elected in the 2019 election.

-On October 4, 2022 he announced he will not be seeking re-election in the 2022 election and will serve the rest of his term.
+On October 4, 2022 he announced he would not seek re-election in the 43rd provincial election and would serve the rest of his term.
+He retired with the call of the 2023 election.